eFinder

 “Testimony before the Madlanga commission has linked Msibi to a network referred to as 'The Firm', under which the 'big five' cartel is alleged to operate.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify testimony linking Msibi to 'The Firm' cartel.
+No evidence found in web search results, cross-references, or Wikipedia entries to confirm testimony linking Msibi to 'The Firm' cartel.

 “The affidavit alleges that Malema interacted with Msibi, who was connected to networks referenced in Madlanga commission-related testimony.”